shjoshi3/statute-retrieval/README.md

 The score file with a `.res` extension should now have been created.
 The score file I've used for experiments is available at `base-scoring/terrier-files/BM25b0.75.res`.

 #### LDA topic similarity score
 This was implemented in python using _gensim_ topic modeling library.
-Run the notebooks to get details.

-TODO: Explain the notebook run procedure
+Activate the virtual environment and then run `lda-scoring.py`-
+    + `source env/bin/activate`
+    + `cd base-scoring; python lda-scoring.py`
+This will create a new directory (based on timestamp) with output score file `lda_base_score.res` and other extra files such as lda model files, dictionary of tokens in statute corpus, etc.

+#### Evaluation plan
+Run `evaluate.sh` with a single arg that tells location of output score file.
+_Ex:_`./evaluate.sh base-scoring/2020-09-23_01-20-20/lda_base_score.res`